mumuki/mumuki-laboratory/README.md

 Mumuki
 ======

-Distribute and validate programming exercises
+Open platform for distribution and validation of programming exercises

 # What is Mumuki?